soygul/koan/README.md

 ## Heroku Deployment
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-`Procfile` and `app.json` are ready making this repo readily available for Heroku deployment.
+`Procfile` and `app.json` are making this repo readily available for Heroku deployment.
 You can start by clicking the above button.

 ## Testing
 You can run all the tests with `npm test`.
 Tests are run with: